eed3si9n/eed3si9n.com/content/posts/hashing-bakeoff.md

 | Sha256 | `9.299` | `0.205` | `36x` slower  |

 This doesn't necessarily mean that we'd be able to hash 7 GB in 1s, but it gives us a rough idea.
 This also shows that XXHash64 is faster than ZAHa FarmHash on GitHub Actions, and that non-crypograph hash functions are order of magnitude faster than MD5, Blake3, or SHA256.

+I've reimplemented FarmHash64Na for situation where we need the same hashing result as before.
+Interestingly, the VarHandle implementation is at 5.78 GB/s, which is 1.29x slower than ZAHa.

 ### benchmarking the file hashes